TimonPost/laminar/README.md

 use laminar::{DeliveryMethod, Packet};
 use laminar::net::{UdpSocket, NetworkConfig};

-// Create the necessarily config, you can edit it or just use the default. let config = NetworkConfig::default();
+// Create the necessary config, you can edit it or just use the default. let config = NetworkConfig::default();

 // Setup an udp socket and bind it to the client address.